kmsmith137/ch_frb_l1/MANUAL.md

     to each UDP port.

   - A subscale test case running on a laptop.
-In this case there is usually no reason to use more than one stream.
+In this case there is no reason to use more than one stream, but we sometimes use multiple streams for testing.

 The L1 server can run in one of two modes:

   - A "production-scale" mode which assumes 16 beams, two 10-core CPU's, and either 2 or 4 streams.
-In this mode, we usually use 16384 frequency channels, which means that the L1 server needs 160 GB of memory!
+In this mode, we usually use 16384 frequency channels.
+The L1 server will use 150-200 GB of memory!

   - A "subscale" mode which assumes <=4 beams, and either 1, 2, or 4 streams.

     This is intended for development/debugging (e.g. on a laptop).
 In this case, you'll almost certainly want to decrease the number of frequency channels, so that the memory and CPU usage are reasonable.
-With 1024 frequency channels and <= 4 beams, the L0 simulator and L1 server should easily run on a laptop over the "loopback" network interface.
+With 1024 frequency channels and 1-4 beams, the L0 simulator and L1 server should easily run on a laptop over the "loopback" network interface.